tywalch/electrodb/README.md

 # Entities and Services
 > To see full examples of ***ElectroDB*** in action, go to the [Examples](#examples) section.

 `Entity` allows you to create separate and individual business objects in a *DynamoDB* table.
-When queried your results will not include other Entities that exist the same table.
+When queried, your results will not include other Entities that also exist the same table.
+This allows you to easily achieve single table design as recommended by AWS.
 For more detail, read [Entities](#entities).

 `Service` allows you to build a relationships across Entities.
-A service imports Entity [Models](#model), builds individual Entities and builds [Collections](#collections) for cross Entity querying.
+A service imports Entity [Models](#model), builds individual Entities, and creates [Collections](#collections) to allow cross Entity querying.
 For more detail, read [Services](#services).

 You can use Entities independent of Services, you do not need to import models into a Service to use them individually.
-However, you do you need to use a Service if you intend make queries `join` multiple Entities.
+However, If you intend to make queries that `join` or span multiple Entities you will need to use a Service.

 # Entities

 In ***ElectroDB*** an `Entity` is represents a single business object.
-For example, in a simple task tracking application, one Entity could represent an Employee and another Entity might represent a the Task that the employee is assigned to.
+For example, in a simple task tracking application, one Entity could represent an Employee and or a Task that the employee is assigned to.

 Require or import `Entity` from `electrodb`:
 ```javascript